wentasah/ros2nix/README.md

                         package-name.nix.
 Implies --output-dir=. (default:
                         False)
   --output-dir OUTPUT_DIR
                         Directory to generate output files in.
+Must be accompanied by one of --output-as-*.
 By default, package files are stored next to their corresponding package.xml, top-level files like overlay.nix in the current directory. (default: None)